About Prepositions:

 Prepositions are an essential part of grammar in many languages, including English.
 Prepositions are words that show the relationship between a noun or pronoun and other words in a sentence.
 They help clarify the location, direction, time, manner, or possession of the subject or object of a sentence.
 Here are some general grammar rules about prepositions:

-Types of Prepositions:
+Types of prepositions:

 Simple Prepositions: